HVAC Schools in Wyoming – Degrees & Certifications

 • Partnership for Air Conditioning, Heating, Refrigeration Accreditation (PAHRA)

-Although individuals can sometimes enter the HVAC industry without training, not surprisingly, those who have earned certificates or degrees generally can obtain jobs much easier.
-They may also start at higher wages and earn more over the life of their career.
+Although individuals can sometimes enter the HVAC industry without training, those who have earned certificates or degrees generally can obtain jobs much easier.
+They may also start at higher wages and earn more over their career life.
 HVAC equipment and systems have become so complex that coursework and hands-on training is highly recommended for job seekers.

 Casper College

-This course can also be used by professionals for upgrading their skills as HVAC/R technicians.
+Professionals can also use this course to upgrade their skills as HVAC-R technicians.
 Combining practical and theoretical applications, the program provides a solid understanding of how HVAC systems work.

 Students in this program will also be prepared to take the EPA Section 608 national certification exams.
-Graduates will be able to install and maintain HVAC/R systems and obtain entry-level HVAC/R positions.
+Graduates can install and maintain HVAC-R systems and obtain entry-level HVAC-R positions.

 • Location: Casper, WY